Dow Highest Closing Records

 Compare to Dow Jones Closing History: Top Highs, Lows Since 1929

 The Dow Jones Industrial Average's highest closing record is 26,616.71 set on January 26, 2018.
 After hitting that peak, it immediately went into free fall.
 The index fell 4 percent by the end of the following week.
-It recovered briefly, then fell 1,032.89 points on February 8, to 23,860.46.
+It recovered briefly and then fell 1,032.89 points on February 8 to 23,860.46.
 The index had fallen 10.4 percent, putting it into a long-overdue market correction.
 Investors were wary of higher interest rates and afraid of inflation.

 Before the Dow hit its record in January, it had set 96 new record closing highs since the 2016 presidential election.
 Investors were confident in Trump's promises to pass business-friendly legislation and other job-boosting measures.
 They liked that Trump was weakening Obamacare.
 They cheered Trump's tax reform plan.Global growth and a weaker dollar were boosting exports.
 A weaker dollar also makes U.S. stocks cheaper by comparison.
 As a result, foreign investors had been buying U.S. stocks at the fastest rate since 2012.

 The Dow hit two 100-point milestones in the first few weeks in January.
 It closed above 25,000 on January 4 and it breached 26,000 on January 17.